sophiahuangg/data-automation/lowe/README.md

 Since we install this package as an editable module (through `setup.py` in the root directory, which is activated in the setup step `pip install -e .`), you can import these packages within **any** script so long as you are using a conda environment that has it installed.

 ## lowe.acs
 `lowe.acs` contains an asynchronous API wrapper for the American Community Survey API.
-To use this, you will want to import the `ACSClient` class from `lowe.acs.acs_async`:
+To use this, you will want to import the `ACSClient` class from `lowe.acs.ACSClient.py`:

 ```python
 from lowe.acs.ACSClient import ACSClient